liruixue/editorjs-summary/README.md

 ## Usage

-Add a new Tool `Alert` to the `tools` property of the Editor.js initial config.
+Add a new Tool `summary` to the `tools` property of the Editor.js initial config.

 ```js
 var editor = EditorJS({